AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 In addition to compute resources, you will consume *Storage* and *Bandwidth*.
 Let's esimate it too:

 - Storage - our project (1GB) and rendered frames (20GB) will consume $0.43 per month.
-We need only 2 days, so about $0.03
+We need only 2 days, so its about $0.03
 - Bandwidth - you have to upload your project.
-Uploading to Azure is completly free.
-And to download results.
-It will cost you about $1.31
+Uploading to Azure is completely free.
+Downloading will cost you about $1.31

+Do not hesitate to ask questions in comments if any!